 Access to information and new knowledge today is infinite.
 From super niche subjects to broader subjects.
 Whether we’re looking to start a new hobby or gain a new qualification, the choice is almost endless.
 In most cases, we don’t even need to physically set foot on a university or college campus.

 Many universities or higher education programmes now offer online versions of their courses.
 From certificates to whole degrees taught online, from music composition to quantum physics.
 There’s even a qualification in caring – even though most carers could teach that course!

-For new carers, or those of us whose caring situation changes, finding support and information videos related to the caring role or the condition of the person we care for can be really beneficial.
+If we're relatively new to caring or something changes, quickly finding solutions online related to caring can be really handy.
 It can help us to understand what the person we care for is dealing with.
-And ultimately make us feel less anxious and stressed in our caring role.
+And make us feel less anxious and stressed in our caring role.